phamilton-hbs/phamilton-hbs.github.io/docs/drive/assignment_sheet.md

   <source src="https://i.imgur.com/YaPKmgf.mp4" type="video/mp4">
 </video>

-+ The link to the reading can be retrieved fron the [dsm.business](https://dsm.business/) site.
++ The link to the reading can be retrieved from the [dsm.business](https://dsm.business/) site.
 Alternatively, the reading can be provided as a PDF published by case services.
 + The tutorial for the class is stored in the `RC DSM (Fall 2022)/Tutorials/quizzes` folder.
 To retrieve the link, navigate to this folder, then right click on the Google Poll file, select `Get link`, and click `Copy link`  (see GIF below).

 <video style="padding:1px;border:1px solid black;" width="640" height="480" controls>